justinknguyen/Pi-Guide/Pi-Guide/AltServer.md

 # AltServer

-AltServer running on your Raspberry Pi for consistent AltStore refreshing!
+AltServer running on your Raspberry Pi!

 If you have any trouble, read the tutorial that this guide is based on.
 It provides more detail on certain parts that I skipped over: https://gist.github.com/jschiefner/95a22d7f4803e7ad32a95b0f3aa655dc